microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-forward.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Forward a message, add a comment or modify any updateable properties
-all in one **forward** call.
+Forward a message in either JSON or MIME format.
+Add a comment or modify any updateable properties all in one **forward** call.
 The message is saved in the Sent Items folder.

 Alternatively, you can first [create a draft forward message](../api/message-createforward.md) to include a comment or update any message properties, and then [send](../api/message-send.md) the draft message.

-**Note**
+>[!NOTE]

-- You can specify either a comment or the **body** property of the `message` parameter.
+> * You can specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-- You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+> * You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).